sruthisrini/Python-scripts-/README.md

 GCTGGGCGGCCCCAAGACCTGCTCTGCCTGGGCTTCTCATTGGTGGCATTTCTCAAGTTTGTCGTCTGCACCATCCGGAAAACCACCTCTCTCT
 ```

-The following approach will only work for Linux systems.

-Since RNAProt is used as a reference, the guidelines to clone and use them is given below,
+Since RNAProt is used as a reference, the guidelines to clone and use them is given below, and the following approach will only work for Linux systems.
 ```
 git clone https://github.com/BackofenLab/RNAProt.git
 conda --version